StevenBlack/vocab/million-dollar-words.md

 To see or discover something, after careful observation.
 A flock of birds on the horizon on a foggy day can be descried.
 Can mean literally seeing something with your eyes or intellectually comprehending something that is difficult.
 It should not be confused with decry, which means to put down or disparage.
-Pronounced DI-SKRY.

 ### desultory